FabianRoger/Bacteria_BEF_Scale/README.md

 preliminary citation:

-> The effects of biodiversity loss on transgressive overyielding and the slope of the biodiversity-function relationship across spatial scales
-Lars Gamfeldt, Fabian Roger, James Hagan, Martin Palm, Jonas Warringer, Anne Farewell
+> The biodiversity-function relationship is invariant to changes in spatial scale but transgressive overyielding is not Lars Gamfeldt, Fabian Roger, James Hagan, Martin Palm, Jonas Warringer, Anne Farewell